-Essential oils.
-We’ve all heard of them, but what are they and how can they aid in improving overall wellbeing?
+Essential Oils Into Your Daily Routine – We’ve all heard of them, but what are they and how can they aid in improving overall wellbeing?
 Here’s an inside look into what some call the “new antibiotics.”
 But first, let’s get contextual.
 The use of essential oils dates as far back as 4500 B.C. in ancient Egyptian society, where oils extracted from plants were often used in religious worship and to produce medicine, topical ointments, powders, and more.
 Fast forward to 2019 and they’re still around – natural and uniquely aromatic oils extracted from plants via distillation methods (steam/water/cold press).
 Keyword: aromatic.

 Why do natural, plant-based essential oils matter?

 Essential oils are recognized as healing powerhouses.
 As with any other substance, the chemical makeup of each essential oil determines their effects, including therapeutic benefits and safety for use on skin.
 For the chemistry fans out there, essential oils are mainly made up of molecules known as terpenes, which are unsaturated hydrocarbons found in the essential oils of plants that determine the different effects and aromas of essential oils.
 A good example is limonene, a terpene found in citrus plants, whose therapeutic and medicinal benefits are far and wide, from treating heartburn to fighting cancer.

 Handpicked Related Content: